Making a Reservation

 - MDA-certified firewood.
 This wood must be accompanied with a receipt and the MDA-certified logo.

-- Firewood is available for purchase online only.
+- Firewood is available to purchase at the campground office.
 This firewood is not MDA certified or intended for use outside of the campground where purchased.

 - Untreated, unpainted and unstained dimensional lumber (such as 2x4 or 4x6 scraps from a building project) free of metal or other foreign substances.
 Pallet wood is not approved firewood.